Which term best describes the contamination that results from the... | Study Prep in Pearson+

-Which term best describes the contamination that results from the spread of bacteria from meat to vegetables during food preparation?
+Which term best describes the contamination that results from the spread of bacteria?

 A